Pet travel: Car travel

-Pet Strollers
+Pet strollers

 Smaller domestic animals can be ambulated locally in a pet stroller pushed or pulled by a human; this may be especially useful for ill, lame, and elderly creatures.
 A pet stroller is similar in design to a baby stroller.
 The stroller may be enclosed with netting to prevent escape while allowing the pet to view, hear, and smell the ambient environment.
 Unlike a human infant, the animal is not immobilized in the stroller, but is free to move about within it.

 Import, export and quarantine regulations

-China (mainland)
+China (Mainland)

-According to the General Administration of Customs of China, since 2019, each passport holder is allowed to import into mainland China, 1 pet cat or 1 pet dog per passport holder without any requirements to applying for permits.
-Provided that the pet cat or pet dog has a ISO 11784/11785 microchip implant and has a rabies vaccination certificate and negative rabies titer test result from list of approved laboratories, and a veterinary certificate (attained within 14 days before arrival), all obtained no less than 30 days prior to arrival into mainland China, such pets may avoid 30 days' quarantine.
+According to the General Administration of Customs of China, since 2019, each passport holder is allowed to import into mainland China, one pet cat or dog per passport holder without any permit requirements.
+Provided that the pet cat or pet dog has an ISO 11784/11785-compliant microchip implant and has a rabies vaccination certificate and negative rabies titer test result from an approved laboratory, and a veterinary certificate (attained within 14 days before arrival), all obtained no less than 30 days prior to arrival into mainland China, such pets may avoid 30 days' quarantine.

-Pets without microchip or such documents missing may have to enter mainland China through designated ports only and go through a mandatory 30-day quarantine.
-List of designated ports:
+Pets without a microchip or such documents may have to enter mainland China through designated ports and go through a mandatory 30-day quarantine.
+The designated ports are: